Greece Moments Greece Moments

 Monastery Panagia Flevariotissa

 The former monastery Panagia Flevariotissa is hidden in the mountains of Astypalea.
-Even from afar, the Marienkloster shines in the typical island style with a blue dome and ornaments as well as whitewashed walls.
-There is a small cave on the site, where, according to tradition, an icon of the Virgin Mary was once found.
+Even from a distance, this Marian monastery shines in the typical island style, with a blue dome, decorative ornaments, and whitewashed walls.
+There is a small cave on the grounds where, according to tradition, an icon of the Virgin Mary was once discovered.

 Astypalea Kloster Panagia Flevariotissa